rks101/eglinux/README.md

 ## `timedatectl`

-Since Legal Metrology IST Rules 2026, made IST a legally enforceable reference for official and commercial use, it is important to [maintain Real-Time Clock (RTC) in Local Time](https://www.baeldung.com/linux/real-time-clock-rtc-local-time).
-The core idea is Real Time Clock should be coming from a traceable IST, maintained by CSIR-NPL and ISRO's NavIC, so that there is no lag and no dependency on external timezone UTC, NTP (internet) or GPS.
+Since Legal Metrology IST Rules 2026 made IST an enforceable reference for official and commercial use, users may [maintain Real-Time Clock (RTC) in Local Time](https://www.baeldung.com/linux/real-time-clock-rtc-local-time).
+The core idea is Real Time Clock should be coming from a traceable IST, maintained by CSIR-NPL and ISRO's NavIC, so that there is no lag and no dependency on external timescale, internet or GPS.

-Check timedatectl and set RTC to use the local timezone
+Check timedatectl and set RTC to use the local time
 ```
 $ timedatectl status
                Local time: Thu 2026-09-03 15:00:02 IST